barangerbenjamin/wsl2-cheatsheet/README.md

-Hello and welcome to this WSL2 Cheatsheet.
+ello and welcome to this WSL2 Cheatsheet.
 The goal is to gather here all tips and known issues about WSL2!

 # Issues